melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 fishery sector was divided into two components: limited entry and open access with specific regulations designed for each component.
-Other regulatory actions for the general rockfish categories have included area closures, gear restrictions, and cumulative bimonthly trip limits set for the four different commercial sectors - limited entry fixed gear, limited entry trawl, open access trawl, and open access non-trawl.
+Other regulatory actions for the general rockfish categories have included area closures, gear restrictions, and cumulative bimonthly trip limits set for the four different commercial sectors: limited entry fixed gear, limited entry trawl, open access trawl, and open access non-trawl.
 Harvest guidelines are also used to regulate the annual harvest for both the recreational and commercial sectors.

 In 2000, changes in the PFMC’s rockfish management structure resulted in the discontinued use of the \emph{Sebastes} complex, and was replaced with three species
-groups: nearshore, shelf, and slope rockfishes (January 4, 2000; 65 FR 221), of
+groups: nearshore, shelf, and slope rockfishes (January 4, 2000; 65 FR 221).
-which vermilion rockfish are included in the minor shelf rockfish group.
+Vermilion rockfish are managed in aggregate with other species in the minor shelf rockfish group, which is further divided into management areas north and south of Cape Mendocino, California (\CapeM).

-Since the enactment of California’s Marine Life Management Act  (MLMA), the Council and State in a coordinated effort developed and adopted various management specifications to keep harvest within the harvest targets, including seasonal and area closures (e.g. the CCAs; a closure of Cordell Banks to specific fishing), depth restrictions, minimum size limits, and bag limits to regulate the recreational fishery and license and permit regulations, finfish trap permits, gear restrictions, seasonal and area closures (e.g. the RCAs and CCAs; a closure of Cordell Banks to specific fishing), depth restrictions, trip limits, and minimum size limits to regulate the commercial fishery [@Vandenberg2014].
+Since the enactment of California’s Marine Life Management Act  (MLMA), the Council and State in a coordinated effort developed and adopted various management specifications to keep harvest within the harvest targets, including seasonal and area closures (e.g. the CCAs; a closure of Cordell Banks to specific fishing), depth restrictions, gear restrictions, and bag limits to regulate the recreational fishery.
+Commercial fisheries were regulated through the use of license and permit regulations, finfish trap permits, gear restrictions, seasonal and area closures (e.g. the RCAs and CCAs; a closure of Cordell Banks to specific fishing), depth restrictions, trip limits, and minimum size limits [@Vandenberg2014].

 **Management of Recreational Fisheries**